Updated: Public health management of cases and contacts associated with COVID-19

 - The caregiver should be willing and able to provide the necessary care and monitoring for the case.

-- The caregiver should reduce their risk of COVID-19 infection by wearing a medical mask if available (preferred), or a well-constructed and well-fitting non-medical mask, when providing direct care, or within 2 metres of the case.
-They should also use appropriate eye protection and disposable gloves while providing care to the case (see Appendix 3).
+- The caregiver should reduce their risk of COVID-19 infection by wearing a respirator (or if not available, a well-fitted medical mask) Footnotea when providing care to the case.
+They should also use appropriate eye protection while providing care to the case (see Appendix 3).

 - Advice is available to support those caring for someone with COVID-19 at home: